United Nations Security Council Resolution 1540: Negotiations and vote

 Despite the unanimity of the vote several Security Council members expressed reserves in their accompanying statements.
 Representing Pakistan, Munir Akram insisted that, "Pakistan shared the view expressed in the Council’s open debate that the Council could not legislate for the world, he said.
 The Council could not assume the stewardship of global non-proliferation and disarmament issues.
 Composed of 15 States, it was not a representative body.
 It could not enforce the obligations assumed by five of its members which retained nuclear weapons since they also possessed the right of veto."
 He added that "Pakistan had been obliged to develop nuclear weapons and related delivery systems to maintain credible minimum deterrence against external aggression, especially once similar capabilities had been developed and demonstrated by its eastern neighbour.
 The nuclear non-proliferation regime needed to accommodate the reality of the existence of nuclear weapons in South Asia.
 Given that reality, Pakistan would not accept any demand for access, much less inspections, of its nuclear and strategic assets, materials and facilities, he said.
 It would not share technical, military or political information that would negatively affect its national security programmes or its national interests.
 Pakistan would continue to develop its nuclear, missiles and related strategic capability to maintain the minimum credible deterrence vis-à-vis its eastern neighbour, which was embarked on major programmes for nuclear weapons, missiles, anti-missiles and conventional arms acquisition and development."

 India also stated its concern over the apparent interference in internal legislation by the Security Council: "We are concerned that the exercise of legislative functions by the Council, combined with recourse to Chapter VII mandates, could disrupt the balance of power between the General Assembly and the Security Council, as enshrined in the Charter."

-Speaking for Brasil, Ronaldo Mota Sardenberg brought up the question of disarmament, which had been a concern of many non-aligned movement countries throughout the negotiation process and before, given the inegalitarian regime created by instruments such as the Nuclear Non-Proliferation Treaty.
+Speaking for Brazil, Ronaldo Mota Sardenberg brought up the question of disarmament, which had been a concern of many non-aligned movement countries throughout the negotiation process and before, given the inegalitarian regime created by instruments such as the Nuclear Non-Proliferation Treaty.

 Equally, the early drafts of the resolution contained explicit references to the Proliferation Security Initiative which were removed at the request of China, which remains opposed to the scheme, alleging that it violates the UN Convention on the Law of the Sea.